 I feel like some major changes will happen in March, and in light of the Spring Equinox also taking place, the theme of New Beginnings seems fitting.
 It’s always exciting to welcome rebirth and creation into our lives after laying low and finally see some ideas come to fruition.
 After the gentle rest and reflection of winter, March will be the time to take real action and kick the door down blocking our way instead of just a gentle push to move into something new.

 So ask yourself, what new beginning can I welcome this month?
 Where can I take inspired action and create something new?
 Where can I bring vital energy to a stagnant area of my life or community?
 Let’s be brave and action oriented and get out there and embrace change this month.

 The theme to explore this month is Express Your Truth.

-As a quiet introvert, I don’t have much interest in being expressive.
-I’m a behind-the-scenes type and like to observe, listen, and think about things.
+As a more quiet introverted type, I like to observe, listen, and think about things.
 This month's theme is a challenge to publicly express myself in an authentic and creative way.